Juniper-SE/vmm-v3-script/Doc/README.md

        the field "type" supported by this script can be found inside file param1.py, for example type can be gw, vjunos_router, vjunos_switch, vjunos_evolved, pchpv1, pcmedium, etc. on file param1.py, each "type" define three parameters, number of vcpu (ncpus), amount of RAM (memory), and parameter required by vmm/qemu to run the nodes (setvar)

-       the field "os" will refer to the disk image defined under stanza "images:"

 ## Step by Step guide on how to use the script